ImmersiveX/LEGION-Y520-macOS/README.md

 ### Usage

+Update SMBIOS with generated data before using.

 **NOTE: SSDTs that are pre-generated are specific to the machine that this repo is based on and may not work properly for another machine.**

+### TODO

+- implement script to fetch/build needed resources from source
+- fix trackpad physical buttons
+- rebuild SSDT with OS conditional (booting Windows from OC makes it bootloop)

 ### Credits
 - [abdulilah99](https://github.com/abdulilah99) (original HS guide)